theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/config-command-line-tool.md

 ### Prerequisites

-- As of Xtract Universal 5.0.0, the xu-config.exe tool must be run by the same Windows AD account that runs the [Xtract Universal Service](https://help.theobald-software.com/en/xtract-universal/advanced-techniques/service-account).
+- As of {{ productName }} 5.0.0, the xu-config.exe tool must be run by the same Windows AD account that runs the [{{ productName }} Service](https://help.theobald-software.com/en/xtract-universal/advanced-techniques/service-account).
 This means, you either run the Windows command prompt as the respective user or you use the ```runas```command in the command prompt.
 This is necessary, because passwords are encrypted for the user account that runs the xu-config.exe tool and can only be decrypted by the same account.
 - The execution of powershell scripts must be authorized on your system, see [Microsoft Documentation: Managing the execution policy with PowerShell](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.2#managing-the-execution-policy-with-powershell).